 The recoverable amount of an asset or a CGU is the greater of its value in use and its fair value less costs to sell.
-Value in use is based on the estimated future cash flows, discounted to their present value using a pretax discount rate that reflects current market assessments of the time value of money and the risks specific to the asset or the CGU.
+Value in use is based on the estimated future cash flows, discounted to their present value using a pre-tax discount rate that reflects current market assessments of the time value of money and the risks specific to the asset or the CGU.

-An impairment loss is recognized if the carrying amount of an asset or the CGU exceeds its recoverable amount.
+An impairment loss is recognized if the carrying amount of an asset or the CGU exceeds its record g) Claims and expense recognition